 It surprises most to know that Croatians have remained an ethnically and culturally distinct population within Europe for over 1000 years.
 How many other cultures in the world can claim such robustness?
 Not many.
 Though at the time of this writing, the modern Republic of Croatia is just 22 years old, the country people—the Seljaci—who have traditionally tended to the land, have been around for far longer…

-Selo Oils celebrates this rich history and tradition of the Croatian country folk of the Dalmatian coastlands.
-In fact, our olive oil represents our family’s attempt to embody at least a glimmer of their timeless memory.
+Selo Olive Oil celebrates this rich history and tradition of the Croatian country folk of the Dalmatian coastlands.
+Our olive oil represents our family’s attempt to embody at least a glimmer of their timeless memory.

 At harvest time, the olives come in a range of colors from light green to dark black.
 We know that they are ready because of their large size, with each olive growing to the size of an extra large gumball.